suujia/TSB-hackathon-mvp-template/README.md

 ```
 npx prisma migrate dev --name init
 ```

+Everytime you update and change the database schema, you need to run the migration command to update the database, however run it with a new name each time and use a name that indicates what changes you made.

 3. Create a `src/db.ts` file to set up the database connection.
 This file will be used to create a new Prisma client instance and export it as a default module.
 Prisma is a database toolkit that makes it easy to work with databases in a type-safe way.